I never gave much thought to apartment affordability when looking for a rental until we were living in one.

 The basement was the highlight for me as I’d never experienced one before as it’s not common in the UK.

-She was considering renting out 2 unused bedrooms in her home however we got engaged.
+She was considering renting out two unused bedrooms in her home however we got engaged.

 Our frugal lifestyles were so connected that it made sense for us to sell the house until I got a job.

-Although I had money saved from selling my UK home which was far more expensive than hers.
+Although I had money saved from selling my UK home which was far more lucrative than hers.